20 Mar 2020 Title Insurance: Excessive Premiums

 High and Uniform Prices

-Title insurance premiums seem to be notoriously high and somewhat uniform in the observed sample of regulated and unregulated states.
+Title insurance prices seem to be notoriously high and somewhat uniform in the observed sample of regulated and unregulated states.
 In many cases, agents representing multiple underwriters quote the same premium for all of them.
 For example, the same premium of $2,350 is quoted for a $500,000 home in Illinois by an agent representing five major underwriters.

 Barriers to Entry